-- monitor and assess the operational status of the Cospas-Sarsat System and its components is in a fair and objective manner; - communicate assessment results both within and outside the Programme in an accurate and timely manner; and - provide standardised reference material (see Annex B, the Cospas-Sarsat Model Course outline, and Annex C, the Cospas Self-Assessment Questionnaire) to assist Cospas-Sarsat Participants in fulfilling their commitment to deliver high quality distress alert and location data.
+- monitor and assess the operational status of the Cospas-Sarsat System and its components in a fair and objective manner; - communicate assessment results both within and outside the Programme in an accurate and timely manner; and - provide standardised reference and training material, to include maintaining the Handbook on Distress Alert Messages for Rescue Coordination Centres (RCCs), Search and Rescue Points of Contact (SPOCs) and IMO Ship Security Competent Authorities, document C/S G.007 and providing up-to-date reference materials, including links to videos, on the Cospas-Sarsat website.
+Annexes to this document (currently under revision) also provide material to assist Cospas-Sarsat Participants in fulfilling their commitment to deliver high quality distress alert and location data (see Annex A, the Cospas-Sarsat Model Course outline, and Annex B, the Cospas-Sarsat Self-Assessment Questionnaire).